Umbrella Cockatoo

 Training Milestones for Umbrella Cockatoo

-Successful training for Umbrella Cockatoo respects this species's expert - extremely demanding trainability profile and natural friendly tendencies.
+For a Umbrella Cockatoo, the return on training time is highest when the method matches the breed's trainability signature, which typically shows as expert - extremely demanding trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Umbrella Cockatoo's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Umbrella Cockatoo's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New Umbrella Cockatoo Owners Make